ZanePearton/processing/README.md

 # Processing

-Welcome to the Sketch Processor Repository.
-This repository houses code written in Java for processing sketches.
+Welcome to the Lightweight processing bundle for macos.
+This repository houses code written in Java for processing.## [processing](https://github.com/processing)

+This repository contains the compiled Java source code for processing,PeasyCam,jogamp-fat,jogl-all

+If you're interested in using Processing, get started at the download page, or read more about the project at the home page.
+There are also several tutorials that provide a helpful introduction.
+They are complemented by hundreds of examples that are included with the software itself.

 ## Dependencies